hsghori/CS-Notes/artificial_intelligence_notes.md

 we have no control over its actions.
 We are essentially watching a fixed policy and are trying to learn that policy.
 	- Direct Evaluation - Watch an action unfold, act according to pi.
-Every time you visit a state not what the sum of discounted rewards was.
+Every time you visit a state note what the sum of discounted rewards was.
 Average those samples.
 If we do this long enough we'll be able to estimate the policy.
 		- This works out in the end.
 However it can result in odd intermediate results because we don't take into account state connection.
 Each